 Fireworks are of course incredibly welcome.
 Whilst many big cities have started placing restrictions on launching fireworks privately, there are still big events everywhere.
 If you head to Shanghai or Beijing, expect to find New Year revelers in the streets late into the night.
 Also, expect the place to sound like a war zone due to all the fireworks.

 The calendar is slightly shorter than its western counterpart, meaning that New Year falls on different days each year.
-For 2018, New Year was on 12 September.
-Last year, it was on 22 September, and in 2019 (or their 1440) the new year celebrations will be held on 1 September.
+For 2019, New Year is on 1 September.
+Last year, it was on 12 September, and in 2020 (or their 1441) the new year celebrations will be held on 21 August.

 How to Celebrate the New Year in Saudi Arabia

 Known as the Hijri New Year, Saudi Arabia doesn’t celebrate in the same way as many other countries.
 Instead of being a big party with lots of people involved, it is usually a time for self-reflection and thinking about the history of their country, people, and religion.
 This certainly isn’t hard with one of the most iconic places for Muslim worship in the world.
 Whilst many families will get together to celebrate the festival, it is a rather more solemn affair than in many other places around the world.

 Of course, for different denominations of the Muslim faith, the date has different meanings.
 Whilst traveling into Saudi Arabia during the Islamic New Year may be an interesting trip – one which offers an intriguing look at a different culture – don’t expect to be able to party your way late into the night.

 Do you know any other countries where the date isn’t 2018?